Founded by cookbook author Jess Elliott Dennison, our weekly-changing menu follows the seasons and Scotland’s best produce.

 Before opening our space here, Jess worked as a food stylist in London on cookbooks, magazines, adverts and TV for clients including Fremantle, Waitrose, Sainsbury's, Pip&Nut, Dorset Cereals, Majestic Wine and Phaidon.

 Jess previously worked in marketing as part of Jamie Oliver's retail team, responsible for the chef's 1000-product food and homeware range.
-She is a regular contributor to modern business magazine Courier and writes the weekday-suppers feature for Liz Earle's wellbeing magazine.
+She is a regular contributor to modern business magazine Courier and writes recipe features for Liz Earle's wellbeing magazine.